Romania national rugby union team

 France first played rugby against Romania in 1924 when they tried to establish a rival to the Five Nations championship.
 Romania holds with 25 matches the record for the longest unbeaten run.
 Although not regarded as a first-tier team in more recent times, their history includes an away draw against Ireland, and wins against four (France, Italy, Scotland, Wales) of the other Six Nations Championship teams.

-Romania played in every Rugby World Cup through to 2015, but were disqualified from the 2019 Rugby World Cup after fielding an ineligible player during the qualification process.
+Romania played in every Rugby World Cup through to 2015, but were disqualified from the 2019 tournament after fielding an ineligible player during the qualification process.
+Romania returned to the 2023 Rugby World Cup and finished bottom of Pool B, losing all of their matches.

 History

 Early history

 The game itself was introduced by students returning with rugby balls from their studies in Paris to form clubs such as Stadiul Roman from 1913 onwards.
 Seventeen other teams would be formed in the capital, Bucharest.

 Romania's first international was played against the US in 1919.
 France first officially played rugby union against Romania in May 1924 when they tried to establish a rival to the Five Nations Championship (now the Six Nations).
 France were victorious by 59 points to 3.

 Romania were one of three teams who entered the 1924 Olympics in Paris.
 France won 59–3, scoring 13 tries including four by the fine Stade Francais winger Adolphe Jaureguy.
 The United States then defeated Romania 39–0.
 Romania finishing third claimed the bronze medal.
 The Federaţia Română de Rugby was formed in 1931.
 In 1939 a team was formed in Braşov at an aircraft factory.
 This was the first team outside Bucharest.